apollo

 When to Consult a Doctor?

-To be able to identify the presence of asthma, and individual needs to have a proper understanding of the symptoms that the disease entails.
-Here is a list of symptoms that announce the onset of asthma:
+To be able to identify the presence of asthma, an individual needs to have a proper understanding of the symptoms that the disease entails.

-If any individual experiences any of these symptoms and hasn't been diagnosed with the condition before, he/she should head to the doctor for a checkup.
+If any individual experiences any of the asthma symptoms and hasn't been diagnosed with the condition before, he/she should head to the doctor for a checkup.
 If left unchecked, asthma can cause significant damage to the air passages and overall health.

 Furthermore, here is a collection of reasons that justify visiting the doctor for asthma: